UK Electric – COVID-19 Risk Assessment Statement

 - Social distancing and hygiene are maintained throughout the time any third party is on our site.

-- Staff have been briefed on how to deal with contractors and other visitors, including action to take if they behave irresponsibly or contrary to their method statements.
+- Staff have been briefed on how to deal with contractors and other visitors, including actions to take if they behave irresponsibly or contrary to their method statements.